9oelM/9oelM.github.io/content/blog/2022-09-15-data-structures-and-algorithms-cheatsheet/index.md

 - A **binary tree** is a tree
   - where a parent node has two edges at max, each connecting to each of two nodes.
-- A **complete binary tree** is a tree where every level of the tree is fully filled with the possible exception of the last level where the nodes must be as far left as possible (see the pic below)
+- A **complete binary tree** is a tree where every level of the tree is fully filled with the possible exception of the last level where the nodes must be as far left as possible.
+This is also a property of heap.
     ![binary-tree-0.png](./binary-tree-0.png)
 - A **balanced binary tree** is a binary tree structure in which the left and right subtrees of every node differ in height by no more than 1.
     ![binary-tree-2.png](./binary-tree-2.png)